Millionaire: The Stock Market Simulation

-Millionaire: The Stock Market Simulation is a 1982 video game published by Blue Chip Software.
+Millionaire: The Stock Market Simulation is a business simulation video game published by Blue Chip Software in 1982.

 Gameplay

 The player goes through 77 weeks and can buy and sell fifteen different stocks available from five industry groups.

 Reception

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "Millionaire is a stimulating experience for anyone who enjoys the strategic decisions inherent in high finance."

+Jerry Pournelle named Millionaire his game of the month for September 1984, stating that "if you've any interest at all in investments, you can learn a lot from this one—and it's fun".

 Electronic Games awarded Millionaire the 1985 Arkie Awards for "Best Electronic Money Game".

+Davis Foulger for PC Magazine reviewed it in December 1982, considering it to be enjoyable by people who actually use the stock market.